Why Self-Funded Employers Need Independent Data Analytics

 1. Vendor Performance Reality

-When your broker presents renewal data, theyre using the carriers numbers.
-Independent analytics starts with raw claims data and builds projections from scratch — often revealing a very different picture.
+When your broker presents renewal data, they're using the carrier's numbers.
+Independent analytics starts with raw claims data and builds projections from scratch, often revealing a very different picture.

 2. Cost Driver Specificity

 Generic reports tell you "costs went up 12%."
-Independent analytics tells you exactly which members, conditions, providers, and drugs drove that increase — and what can be done about each one.
+Independent analytics tells you exactly which members, conditions, providers, and drugs drove that increase, and what can be done about each one.

 3. Contract Compliance Verification